Metals·EPA Limit: 10 ppb (parts per billion)

 Health Risk

-Long-term exposure linked to skin, bladder, and lung cancer, as well as cardiovascular disease.
+According to the EPA and WHO, long-term exposure is linked to skin, bladder, and lung cancer, as well as cardiovascular disease.

 Reverse osmosis is the most effective home treatment for arsenic.
 Some activated alumina filters also work.